Aesculus assamica

 Aesculus assamica (syn.
-Aesculus wangii), the Assam buckeye, is a widespread species of flowering plant in the family Sapindaceae.
-It is native to Tibet, southern China, the eastern Himalayas, Bangladesh, Assam, and mainland Southeast Asia, except Cambodia and Peninsular Malaysia.
-A deciduous tree typically 12 to 32 m tall, it is found in a variety of forest habitats at elevations from 100 to 2000 m.
-It is available from specialist nurseries.
+Aesculus wangii), the Assam horse-chestnut, is a widespread species of flowering plant in the genus Aesculus in the family Sapindaceae.
+It is native to warm temperate to subtropical areas of the eastern Himalayas from Sikkim through Bhutan and Assam to Arunachal Pradesh, and southwestern and southern China (including the far southeast of Tibet), Bangladesh, and mainland southeast Asia, except Cambodia and Peninsular Malaysia.